 - MLIS in Library and Information Sciences (Archival Studies focus)

 - MS in Statistics

 The Pennsylvania State University, University Park, Pennsylvania, August 2001

 The Pennsylvania State University, University Park, Pennsylvania, December 1996

-Archivist for Reference and Outreach (September 2010 to present)
+Archivist for Reference and Education (September 2010 to present)

 Legacy Center: Archives and Special Collections

 - Primary responsibility is public services — research support, outreach, and instruction — for all types of users (casual researchers, undergraduates, scholars, genealogists, dissertation researchers, media producers, etc., including heavy use by internal Drexel Med & Drexel University users)